signalfx/signalfx-agent/README.md

 ### Observers

-Observers watch the various environments we support to discover running services and automatically configure the Smart Agent to send metrics for those services.
+Observers watch the various environments we support to discover running services and automatically configure the agent to send metrics for those services.

 For a list of supported observers and their configurations,